6th Annual Conference: April 1-2, 2020

 This year Moving the Needle and Narrowing the Gulf are joining forces and merging into Moving the Needle: Supporting Students by Narrowing the Achievement Gap.
 Our focus this year is to look locally within the state of Florida and address the barriers that continue to hinder students from maximizing their career and academic potential.
-We welcome pasts sponsors, presenters and guests to join us as we dive deeper and discuss transportation, housing/evictions, policies and procedures, fees and fines, food insecurities, support services within the institutions of higher learning and community outreach and engagement.
+We welcome pasts sponsors, presenters and guests to join us as we dive deeper and discuss transportation, housing/evictions, policies and procedures, food insecurities, support services within the institutions of higher learning and community outreach and engagement.

 In support of these four population groups, we are interested in learning if your institution or organization participates in Community Outreach.
 More specifically, Community Outreach efforts that demonstrate an increase in career and academic growth.